When to visit the vet?

-Corneal erosions, also known as corneal injuries, are damages or abrasions to the cornea of the eye in dogs.
-These injuries can arise from various causes and vary in severity from superficial scratches to deep Wounds.
+Corneal erosions, also known as corneal injuries, are damage or abrasions to the cornea of the eye in dogs.
+These injuries can arise from various causes and vary in severity from superficial scratches to deep wounds.

 The most important facts at a glance